eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter3.rst.txt

    .. note::

       The above three steps are the steps you need to go through before creating a document.
-If you save the document as a draft before clicking the **Start now** button, the document is saved in `Drafts <chapter8.html#drafts>`__, and the saved file can be opened again so that you can begin creating a document.
-To save a document as a draft, click the (|image8|) icon at the top right corner and then click **Save as a draft**.
+If you save the document before clicking the **Start now** button, the document is saved in `My saved documents <chapter8.html#my-saved-documents>`__, and the saved file can be opened again so that you can begin creating a document.
+To save a document, click the **Save** button at the top right corner of the screen.

       |image9|